Talking to your Health Care Provider about Prevention

 Should you talk to your healthcare provider about osteoporosis prevention?

 Bone health is a lifelong commitment.
 Everyone should talk to his or her health care provider about bone health.
 It is never too early or too late to take care of your bones.
 It is important to speak with your health care provider so that you can identify your personal risk factors for osteoporosis and take actions to promote stronger bones.
+Exercise and nutrition are key factors when it comes to prevention of Osteoporosis and improving bone health.

 What are the risk factors for osteoporosis?

 Knowing your risk for osteoporosis is the first step in taking an active role to promote strong bones for life.
-There are many risk factors for osteoporosis, including personal health history, family history of osteoporosis, age, gender, ethnicity, certain medical conditions, certain medications, and lifestyle factors such as eating a nutrient-poor diet (especially if it is low in calcium), low vitamin D intake, getting too little physical activity, smoking, and drinking excessive amounts of alcoholic beverages.
+There are many risk factors for osteoporosis, including personal health history, family history of osteoporosis, age, gender, ethnicity, certain medical conditions, certain medications and lifestyle factors such as eating a nutrient-poor diet (especially if it is low in calcium), low vitamin D intake, getting too little physical activity, smoking, and drinking excessive amounts of alcoholic beverages.

 If you have risk factors for osteoporosis, does that mean you will get the disease?